 Table of Contents

 Diamond is the most prized gemstone to wear for those who are born in April.
 Mostly it is in white, crystal, and sparkling appearances.
 It is a symbol of love.
 Diamond is the toughest gemstone and mostly composed of carbon as its element.
 It can be cut and shaped only by using another diamond.

 Meaning and History of Diamond

-The oldest diamond gemstone was first found in India in the fourth century BC.
-The diamond gemstones are formed due to extremely high temperatures and pressure conditions continuing for millions of years in the deep earth core.
+The oldest diamond was first found in India in the fourth century BC.
+Diamonds are formed due to extremely high temperatures and pressure conditions continuing for millions of years in the deep earth core.
 The volcanic eruptions bring them to the surface of the earth.
 The diamonds brought up by these eruptions are not enough to offer any commercial value.
 However, they provide enough evidence to prompt excavators to mine in that zone to get large quantities of diamonds.

 As mentioned, the name diamond is derived from the Greek word ‘Adamas’ which literally means ‘unconquerable’.

 Diamond is considered to be one of the most precious and beautiful gemstones found on earth.
 It symbolizes love, romance, and happiness.
 The value and significance of diamonds have been noted in the Sanskrit text from 400 BC.
 From ancient times the trade of diamonds was the main source of income and profit for the traders.
 Diamonds denoted the wealth and prosperity of a country.